 It is a procedure that aims to reconstruct the anterior cruciate ligament (ACL), commonly after the native ACL has been ruptured.
 It is performed arthroscopically, using either the patients’ own tendon tissue (autograft) or donated tendon tissue (allograft).
 Mr Patel will discuss the advantages and disadvantages of each option with you.
-Mr Patel’s routine reconstruction technique uses autograft in the form of the patients’ hamstring tendons.
+Mr Patel’s uses a variety of autografts to reconstruct the ACL, the commonest of which are hamstring tendons, patella tendon and quadriceps tendon.

 Most ACL injuries result in complete rupture, but occasionally, the ligament is partially ruptured or grossly stretched.
 The ACL does not have the ability to heal itself (c.f. collateral ligament), thus patients may contemplate reconstruction.
 In all of these circumstances, the patient may experience instability of the knee, particularly with cutting and pivoting activities.